Connect with a certified trainer for free

 Non-operative treatment

-Treatment for SLAP tears will vary depending on the severity of the tear and what type of tear (I, II, III, or IV) occurred.
+SLAP tear treatment will vary depending on the severity and type of the tear (Type I, II, III, or IV)

 Type I SLAP tears can generally be treated using non-operative treatments.
 If you’ve been diagnosed with a type 1 SLAP tear, non-operative treatments that can help you recover from a SLAP tear include: